peterent/MultiDatePicker/README.md

 MultiDatePicker(dateRange: self.$range)
 ```
 The wrapped value of the binding only changes if two dates are selected.
 If a third date is picked, the wrapped value is reset to `nil` and the range is removed from the calendar leaving only the one date selected.
 The user has to tap another date to complete the range and change the wrapped value.

+The calendar in the control will show the month/year for the first day of the range.
+If the range is nil it will show the current month/year.

 ## More Options